 What Types of Emergency Lighting are there?

-Emergency lighting is divided into two categories:- emergency escape lighting and standby lighting.
+Emergency lighting products are divided into two categories:- emergency escape lighting and standby lighting.

 Emergency Escape Lighting